-The main sights are on the north of the River Thames, such as Westminster, where you’ll find the royal and political power base.
-Here you will find the palace and Big Ben.
+The London attractions are on the north of the River Thames, such as Westminster, where you’ll find the royal and political power base.
+Here you will find the palace, Tower Bridge, and Big Ben.
 The West End needs no introduction and is home to great musicals and shows.
 South of the river does have attractions too and is worth exploring.
 Southwark, Tate Modern and the Globe can all be found on the South Bank.
 Further afield Greenwich and Windsor are worth a visit.
 From London you’ll also find day tours to the famous Universities of Oxford and Cambridge.

 Solo Travel in London